 Finalizing Your Entourage and Attire

-Filipino wedding entourages are famously large, sometimes including a dozen or more pairs of principal sponsors (ninongs and ninangs), plus secondary sponsors for candle, cord, veil, and coin ceremonies.
+Australian wedding entourages are famously large, sometimes including a dozen or more pairs of principal sponsors (family and friends), plus secondary sponsors for candle, cord, veil, and coin ceremonies.
 Confirm your entourage members at least three months before the wedding and communicate their specific roles and responsibilities clearly.
 Each sponsor needs to know what they are sponsoring, when they need to be at rehearsal, and what attire is expected.

-For bridal attire, allow time for at least two to three fittings if you are having a gown custom-made by a Filipino designer.
-Grooms should finalize their barong or suit at least two months out.
+For bridal attire, allow time for at least two to three fittings if you are having a gown custom-made by an Australian designer.
+Grooms should finalize their suit or suit at least two months out.
 Coordinate entourage attire early to avoid last-minute scrambles, especially if bridesmaids and groomsmen are in different cities.

 Sending Invitations and Tracking RSVPs